Answers to Frequently Asked Questions

 Q: Is SBMC State-Approved?

 A: YES, South Bay Massage College was granted approval to operate from the Bureau for Private Postsecondary & Vocational Education in July 1998.
-(School Code 1936381)
+(School Code 1936381) and Approved by CAMTC in 2016.

 Q: Does SBMC offer Federal Financial Aid?

-A: In order to qualify for federal financial loans you must attend school for 9 months full time.
+A: In order to qualify for federal financial loans you must attend school for 10 months full time.
 Those massage schools that offer federal financial loans, have extremely high tuition (up to $16,000 or more) and which needs to be paid back.
 They also make you take and pay for classes that you may not have any interest in.
 Be very cautious!
 They should be able to tell you their tuition cost over the phone, if not be careful.
 Also ask them, if you can talk with their students and graduates about their program.

-We have financial loan programs and affordable payment plans available to you.
 Our massage program is one of the most affordable programs in Southern California.
 You will receive an amazing education at South Bay Massage College at a very affordable cost.

 Q: How many hours is your massage program?

-A: We have over 1000 hours of state-approved classes; therefore, with our massage program you can obtain the required 500 hours to become nationally certified if that is your goal.
-Our initial massage therapy program is 125 hours of
+A: We have over 900 hours of state-approved classes; therefore, with our massage program you can obtain the required 500 hours to become nationally certified if that is your goal.
+Our initial massage therapy program is 125 hours of education plus 75 hours of spa internship, totaling 200 hours.
+We have over 900 hours of advanced massage courses available.

 Our program allows you to choose classes that you have an interest in, therefore, we don’t group our hours together into one program.
 You will receive a certificate for each class you complete and an official transcript with all your classes completed.
 All classes completed are added up for your total massage educational hours.